IMac G5: Development

-Apple introduced the iMac G4 in January 2002, the first iMac with a LCD.
+Apple introduced the iMac G4 in January 2002, the first iMac with an LCD.
 The 15-inch launch model was supplemented by models with 17- and 20-inch displays.
 These larger displays challenged the iMac G4's "sunflower" design, where the display was suspended above a base by an adjustable arm; the 20-inch model weighed almost twice as much as the 17-inch model due to the need to counterbalance the screen.
 The new PowerPC G5 processors that Apple first shipped with the Power Mac G5 also ran much hotter and required more cooling than the G4s they replaced; fitting them into Apple's smaller desktop machines or laptops was a special difficulty.
 Apple marketing executive Greg Joswiak described the heart of the iMac as its all-in-one form factor, ease of use, focus on digital lifestyle applications, and innovative design, and that revamping it always meant keeping those factors in mind.

 In redesigning the iMac, Apple went with an approach they had considered and then discarded with the G4 model—attaching the components behind the display.
 The new design kept the tilt adjustment from the previous model, and approximating swiveling by adding rubber feet on the base so that it could be easily adjusted; height adjustment was not included, with Joswiak justifying the change by saying that few customers raised or lowered their iMacs.
 To address the heat of the G5 processor, Apple divided the iMac's interior into three cooling zones: the processor, the hard drive, and the power supply and logic board.
 "By doing the three different cooling areas, we take a big heating challenge and break it into smaller ones, which is really the essence of good thermal design," Joswiak said.
 This allowed the machine to have quieter fans that only ran as fast—and as loudly—as needed.
 The new design allowed the design team to integrate the stereo speakers into the case, which had been a design concession of the previous model.
 The iMac's white exterior followed the similar look of the iMac G4 and the iPod music player.
 Jony Ive found the color bold yet restrained.